 Glucosamine is contained in joint cartilage.
 It is essential for producing healthy cartilage tissue and a key ingredient in cartilage metabolism.
 Its function is to maintain and regenerate healthy cartilage in joints.

 As our dogs (and we) age, however, the production of glucosamine slows down.
 This, coupled with the normal wear and tear on the dogs' joints, results in degenerative joint diseases such as osteoarthritis.

 It makes perfect sense, therefore, that as our dogs start to age (around 7 years old), we should feed them glucosamine supplements as one of the various preventive measures against arthritis.

-Several recent studies on dog arthritis have shown that, when taken orally, glucosamine is absorbed and distributed to joint tissues and that it does have anti-inflammatory properties, meaning it helps in cases of degenerative joint diseases like osteoarthritis.
+Several recent studies on the effects of glucosamine on dog arthritis (such as this one) have shown that, when taken orally, glucosamine is absorbed and distributed to joint tissues.
+The studies also claim that glucosamine does have anti-inflammatory properties, meaning it helps in cases of degenerative joint diseases like osteoarthritis.

 Glucosamine is generally safe for use in dogs, with the following exceptions:

 Besides supplements, dogs with arthritis can also get additional amounts of glucosamine from certain food items.